11-Hydroxy-Δ8-THC

-11-Hydroxy-Delta-8-tetrahydrocannabinol (11-OH-Δ8-THC, alternatively numbered as 7-OH-Δ6-THC), or often erroneously delta-11 is an active metabolite of Δ8-THC, a psychoactive cannabinoid found in small amounts in cannabis.
+11-Hydroxy-Δ8-tetrahydrocannabinol (11-hydroxy-Δ8-THC, alternatively numbered as 7-hydroxy-Δ6-THC) is an active metabolite of Δ8-THC, a psychoactive cannabinoid found in small amounts in Cannabis.
 It is an isomer of 11-OH-Δ9-THC, and is produced via the same metabolic pathway.
 It was the first cannabinoid metabolite discovered in 1970.

 It retains psychoactive effects in animal studies with higher potency than Δ8-THC but lower potency than 11-OH-Δ9-THC.
-With widespread legal use of semi-synthetic Δ8-THC in jurisdictions where Δ9-THC remains illegal, 11-OH-Δ8-THC is now an important metabolite for distinguishing between use of legal Δ8-THC and illegal Δ9-THC.
+With widespread legal use of semi-synthetic Δ8-THC in certain jurisdictions where Δ9-THC remains illegal, 11-OH-Δ8-THC is now an important metabolite for distinguishing between use of hemp-derived Δ8-THC and natural Δ9-THC.